linkie/linkie-web/README.md

 #### frontend/src-tauri

 This subfolder contains the experimental tauri application for a local Linkie experience.
-(Currently only Windows, with plans for other platforms)

 The application fires a JRE process of the backend and connects to it, the frontend is the Vue website.